II. From Water Born

 In the center, a piece of carp in shades of black and gray.

-With his right thumb and finger he pinches off a little piece from the little piece of carp
+With his right thumb and finger he pinches off a little piece from the

 And slowly, carefully, places it on my palm, as if to say,